Greenstand/Tree_Species/doc/sdl_id.md

 A leaf is a single structural unit, which will fall off when dead as one.
-This unit is sometimes a compound structure with its own stalk (“rachis”) and muliple leaf units called “_leaflets_”.
+This unit is sometimes a compound structure with its own stalk (“rachis”) and multiple leaf units called “_leaflets_”.
 It can be tricky to determine if what looks like a leaf is indeed a leaf, or just a leaflet, but the regular structure of a “_compound_” leaf becomes increasingly obvious as you get your eye in.
 The term “_simple_” is used for a ‘classic’ single leaf.

-There are several types of compund leaf, with the main division being between “_pinnate_” leaves and “_palmate_” leaves.
+There are several types of compound leaf, with the main division being between “_pinnate_” leaves and “_palmate_” leaves.
 In the former, there is a single extended stalk with leaflets coming off of it at different points, while in the latter all the leaflets meet at a